-VET Courses (either Board Developed or Board Endorsed)
+VET Courses (Board Developed)

 Vocational Education and Training (VET) courses are offered as part of the HSC.
 These courses allow students to gain both HSC qualifications and accreditation with industry and the workplace as part of the Australian Qualifications Framework (AQF).
 The national framework is recognised across Australia and helps students to move easily between the various education and training sectors and employment.
 These courses each have a specific workplace component and a minimum number of hours students spend in the workplace or a simulated workplace at school.
 Students receive special documentation showing the competencies gained.
 Further information about VET courses appears in the section listing the HSC courses available.